Overwhelmed by all your options when it comes to refinancing your student loans? You’re not alone.

 Your creditworthiness is crucial.
 You'll be a good candidate if your credit score is in the 650 to 850 range.

 Banks want your credit score to be high, but they also want your debt-to-income ratio to be low — less than 36%.
-Calculate your ratio by adding all monthly debt payments and then dividing that sum by your gross monthly income (what you earn before taxes).
+Calculate your ratio by adding all of your monthly debt payments and then dividing that sum by your gross monthly income (what you earn before taxes).

 A responsible finance history assures a bank that you are a low risk.
 Being current on your bills, credit cards and student loans is an important loan criterion.
+It helps create confidence that you will be able to pay your loan back within your designated repayment period.

 Banks review your employment and income history.